 Description of Charles Cockell's group.

 The Life in Extreme Environments and Habitability Group is led by Charles Cockell.

-Charles Cockell's research group has for a number of years working on studying life in extreme environments, including the space environment and the application of this knowledge to understanding the limits of life on Earth and the habitability of other planetary bodies, and microbiology in the space environment, which has included a number of experiments in space such as BioRock, BioAsteroid and others.
+Charles Cockell's research group has for a number of years working on studying life in extreme environments, the habitability of other planetary bodies, and microbiology in the space environment, which has included a number of experiments in space such as BioRock, BioAsteroid and others.

 Examples of our interests and previous work

 Discoveries from the group have included studies on impact craters as habitats for life in extremes.
 Asteroid and comet impact events have been an important geological influence on the Earth through time.
 His group showed that impacts can improve conditions for life by making new habitats (Cockell et al., 2002), in contrast to the prior view that impacts are only destroyers of life.
 His group has studied the subsurface effects of impact events showing that deep fracturing (>1.5 km) of rocks by impact in the Chesapeake impact crater improved fluid flow and thus availability of energy and nutrients in the deep subsurface (Cockell et al., 2012).
 More recently, as the microbiology lead of IODP Expedition 364, his group showed how the impact that ended the Cretaceous still influences the present-day deep biosphere (Cockell et al., 2021).